srp33/GEOfinder3.0/README.md

 1. Execute the build script: `bash build.sh`.
 This creates the Docker image for the app.
 2. Execute the data-preparation script: `bash prepare_data.sh`.
 This script retrieves data from GEO and builds an embedding database.
 It takes many hours to complete.
 3. Start the app: `bash run_app.sh`.
-Follow the instructions at the terminal to access the app through your browser.
+The app should run on port 8080.
+You should be able to access the app through a Web browser at [http://localhost:8080/geofinder](http://localhost:8080/geofinder).